 There are several different categories of topic data:

 - Anonymous 1st Party Behavioral: People visiting your website identified by their IP address.
-The IP address is then mapped to company name.
-Vendors like Demandbase and Marketo website personalization leverage this information to personalize the content displayed.
+The IP address is then mapped to a company name.
+Marketers often leverage this information to personalize the content displayed on certain webpages or to get more insight in web analytics about which companies are actively engaging.

-- Anonymous 3rd Party Behavioral: People visiting other websites that the marketer doesn’t own but indicate some relevance, for example Forbes.com.
-The IP addresses of people browsing that site is collected by vendors like Bombora and Big Willow.
+- Anonymous 3rd Party Behavioral: People visiting other websites that the marketer doesn’t own, for example Forbes.com.
+The IP addresses of people browsing across a network of sites are matched to companies and analyzed across topical categories by vendors like Bombora and Big Willow.

-- Known 3rd Party Behavioral: People visiting other websites and also fill out a survey on that site providing their email address.
+- Known 3rd Party Behavioral: People visiting other websites that also fill out a form or survey on that site with personally identifiable information.
 In this context they become known to the website owner and vendors like TechTarget make that information available to marketers.

 But there’s another layer.
 Topic interest alone is not all that actionable without knowing the context of the individual person reading the article.